istar/bootstrap.validator.js/README.md

 ![Screenshot](screenshot.png "bootstrap.validator.js")

 Very simple and fast regex based form validator for Bootstap3.
-Also, you can use if without boostrap.
+Also, you can use it without boostrap.
 It work perfect with Chrome, Firefox IE7+, and mobile browsers.

 ----
 # Use it without bootstrap